deors/workshop-pipelines/readme.md

 To enable these tools along the lifecycle, and to align developer workstation build results with CI server build results, the recommended approach is to configure these activities with the appropriate development lifecycle tools.

-For example, in the case of the Java ecosystem, a wise choice is to leverage the Apache Maven lifecycle as modeled in the `pom.xml` file, while storing the corresponding test scripts, data and configuration in the `src/test` folder (very commonly done for unit tests, and also recommended for the other kinds of tests), altogether in the same repository as application source code.
+For example, in the case of the Java ecosystem, a wise choice is to leverage the Apache Maven lifecycle as modelled in the `pom.xml` file, while storing the corresponding test scripts, data and configuration in the `src/test` folder (very commonly done for unit tests, and also recommended for the other kinds of tests), altogether in the same repository as application source code.

 Although it is not the purpose of this workshop to go into Maven details, I have provided at the end of the workshop guideline an appendix about specific Maven configurations and how they enable tool integration as described above.